Gundam Reconguista in G: Reception

 The reaction to the series was mixed.
 Toshio Okada, a co-founder and former president of Gainax, has voiced concerns regarding the show's comprehensibility.
 He stated that "Ordinary people watch this and don't know what's happening," and "It's fine to make it for today's kids, but who does he think kids today are?
 Who does he think the kids that watch Yo-kai Watch are?"
 Lauren Orsini of Anime News Network criticized it in her review of the Gundam series as a whole.
 Stating "The storytelling is so confusing, it may take the entire series for you to figure out what's going on."
 She recommended against watching it entirely.
-Meanwhile, Japanese social critic and editor-in-chief of the PLANETS magazine, Uno Tsunehiro, gave it a highly positive critical response, stating that "[It is] in my humble opinion, this disorientation is somewhat intended...
+Meanwhile, Japanese social critic and editor-in-chief of the Planets magazine, Uno Tsunehiro, gave it a highly positive critical response, stating that "[It is] in my humble opinion, this disorientation is somewhat intended...
 What we see here may be an intense message that goes against the times."
 He went on to state that it reflects the dilemmas that humanity faced in the 20th century, and how technology and digital age culture has made us lose our ability to perceive and understand these detached realities.
 Likewise, writer Gen Urobuchi wrote a highly positive critical response to it, stating "If there are infinite possibilities in writing, is it possible to write a story about the potential danger of stories?
 A story that renounces stories?
 Yes, it is.
-Reconguista of G did it", and "When I saw the end credits I was just moved, and exclaimed " they did it!".
+Reconguista of G did it", and "When I saw the end credits I was just moved, and exclaimed "They did it!"
 I had been worried about the limits of storytelling and was just thankful for this slap from a veteran creator to me.
-Reconguista of G made me genki."
+Reconguista of G made me happy."

 In April 2015, Tomino responding to criticisms offered an apology to those who did not comprehend the story, stating, "If people tell me, 'I couldn't understand it because you aren't good at what you do,' then there's nothing for me to say but 'I'm sorry.'"

 Commercially the series was a success.
 The limited-edition Blu-ray debuted 15th on the Oricon chart, with 3,864 units sold during the first week.
 The second volume of the Blu-ray debuted 4th on the Oricon chart, with 7,322 units sold in the first week.
 According to the Oricon chart, Gundam Reconguista in G ranked as the 22nd best selling anime of 2015 with 76,419 units sold in total.